Covid-19 information

 - Ministry for Foreign Affairs, Ministry of HealthReport of the working group on COVID-19 testing for international arrivals26.05.2020

-- Ministry of Health, Ministry of Industries and Innovation, Ministry of Justice, Ministry of Transport and Local Government, Prime Minister's Office, Ministry for Foreign AffairsTesting for international arrivals could start in June12.05.2020
+- Ministry of Health, Ministry of Food٫ Agriculture and Fisheries, Ministry of Justice, Ministry of Infrastructure, Prime Ministers Office, Ministry for Foreign AffairsTesting for international arrivals could start in June12.05.2020

 - Ministry for Foreign Affairs276 million ISK in response to COVID-19 in developing countries08.05.2020